zhangyuc/splash/quickstart.md

 }
 {% endhighlight %}

 In the programming interface, all variables are stored as key-value pairs.
 The key must be a string.
-The value could be either a real number of an array of real numbers.
+The value can be either a real number of an array of real numbers.
 In the above code, the shared variable is updated by the `add` method.
 If the algorithm needs to read a variable, use the `get` method:

 {% highlight scala %}
 val v1 = localVar.get(key)
 val v2 = sharedVar.get(key)
 {% endhighlight %}

-The local variable can be updated by putting a new value:
+The local variable can be updated as follows:

 {% highlight scala %}
 localVar.set(key,value)